 There are no serious jump scares, however, there is a gun shot that startled me (around 63 min) as the lead character is about to finish dealing with one of his targets, as he leaves the target's house.
 Other than that, don't recall any.
 It's a rather minor one, if it counts. (will adjust my vote accordingly based on the majority after more people see the film)

-NOT SAFE! at 1 hour and 18 minutes, a bit after the scene switches to man-su smoking in a highway - he suddenly retches but you dont actually see or hear him vomiting as the scene immediately switches to ocean waves splashing AGAIN! audio and visual, right at the 1 hour and 57 minutes mark, a man is seen vomiting - you will definitely know when its gonna happen, it stays on his face for the next scene
+NOT SAFE! at 1 hour and 18 minutes, a bit after the scene switches to man-su smoking in a highway - he suddenly retches but you dont actually see or hear him vomiting as the scene immediately switches to ocean waves splashing AGAIN! visual and audio, right at the 1 hour and 57 minutes mark, a man is seen vomiting - there is a very graphic lead-up so you will definitely know when its gonna happen, it stays on his face for the next scene

 Non-explicit sex scene; a man and a woman have sex and we hear their moans, but no crucial details are seen as we only see the woman's reactions and the man from the back.